 Five Internal Control Ideas for Small Businesses

-If we had to define the term internal controls for small businesses, we’d probably phrase it like this: “Checks and balances that business owners put into place to ensure that their accounting is accurate and that their employees don't do things that they shouldn't.”
-That second part might sound a bit harsh, but the reality is that over two-thirds of fraud is committed by employees in positions of trust, and most small businesses have loose environments with little or no supervision.
+If we had to define the term internal controls for small businesses, we’d probably phrase it like this: “Checks and balances that business owners put into place to ensure that their accounting is accurate and that their employees don't do things they shouldn't.”
+That second part might sound a bit cynical, but the reality is that over two-thirds of frauds are committed by employees in positions of trust, and most small businesses have relaxed work environments with little or no supervision.

 With that in mind, here are a few ways you can improve your company’s internal controls: